-Swami, Viren and Campana, Angela Nogueira Neves Betanho and Ferreira, Lucilene and Barrett, Seishin and Harris, Amy Sunshine and Tavares, Maria da Consolação Gomes Cunha Fernandes (2011) The Acceptance of Cosmetic Surgery Scale: initial examination of its factor structure and correlates among Brazilian adults.
+Swami, Viren, Campana, Angela Nogueira Neves Betanho, Ferreira, Lucilene, Barrett, Seishin, Harris, Amy Sunshine and Tavares, Maria da Consolação Gomes Cunha Fernandes (2011) The Acceptance of Cosmetic Surgery Scale: initial examination of its factor structure and correlates among Brazilian adults.
 Body Image, 8 (2). pp. 179-185.
 ISSN 1740-1445Full text not available from this repository.

 The present study conducted a preliminary examination of the psychometric properties of a recently developed Portuguese translation of the Acceptance of Cosmetic Surgery Scale (ACSS; Henderson-King & Henderson-King, 2005).
 A total of 311 Brazilian adults completed the ACSS along with Portuguese translations of measures of actual–ideal body weight discrepancy, body appreciation, sociocultural attitudes toward appearance, and demographics.
 Results showed that the Portuguese ACSS reduced to a three-factor solution consisting of the Intrapersonal, Social, and Consider factors uncovered in the original work using the ACSS.
 Moreover, there were only small sex differences on these subscales.
 In addition, the Portuguese ACSS showed a good pattern of convergent validity.
 The availability of the Portuguese ACSS is expected to stimulate more in-depth, quantitative research on attitudes toward cosmetic surgery within the Brazilian context.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

-|Deposited On:||04 Mar 2011 12:34|
+|Date Deposited:||04 Mar 2011 12:34|

 |Last Modified:||22 Aug 2011 09:59|